 The public relies on various bus services every day.
 These large vehicles help cut down on traffic congestion and speed up commuting times.
 However, buses are also capable of inflicting severe damage in an accident, and most bus accidents happen on busy city streets with high potential for multiple victims.

 A Phoenix resident who sustains injuries in a bus accident may pursue compensation for the resulting damages by filing a personal injury claim.
-Contact Knapp & Roberts today to schedule a free consultation with a Phoenix accident attorney.
+Contact Knapp & Roberts today to schedule a free consultation with a Phoenix auto accident attorney.

 If you recently sustained injuries and economic damages from a bus accident, you may think that fault is perfectly clear in your situation and that you should have little to no trouble securing a settlement.
 However, the reality is that pursuing a civil claim, even a seemingly straightforward one, is more complex than the average person realizes.
 An individual with no trial experience and no formal legal training may miss important deadlines, overlook court filing requirements, or fail to explore available compensation options.